ju-nmd2023/creative-coding-final-project-group-9-o/report/main.typ

 a limit.
 We were able to transcend our needs for survival.
 We chose to explore our world, understand its nature, and create not for our survival, but for ourselves.

-I have always been fascinated with instruments and music.
+I have always been fascinated with art, especially instruments and music.
 I love the way human beings can learn to play an instrument as a part of their own body.
 I love even more the fact that our ears have apparently been designed with an attunement to music, to rhythms and harmony.
-And what I love most is that music is a language: it transmits information, it has certain rules, and it is unique to every culture, ethnicity, country or group of people.
+And what I love most about music, and art in general, is that it is a language: it transmits information, it has certain rules, and it is unique to every culture, ethnicity, country or group of people.

-Most people love music.
-But most people don't play it.
-I feel most people would like to play music.
-Of course, learning an instrument, or even learning to 'speak' the language of music takes both time and patience, which most people don't have enough of.
+Most people love art.
+But most people don't make it.
+I feel most people would like to make art.
+Of course, picking up a pencil and learning to draw, or learning an instrument, or in general learning to 'speak' the language of art takes both time and patience, which most people don't have enough of.
 Some people don't even try.
 I want to change that.
-And while I most definitely can't, not with a hasty, bodged prototype I put together in less than a week, the intention is there.
-And who's to say it wouldn't be interesting to see?
+I want to see what kind of art the average person can make, when given the chance to do so.
+While I don't proclaim myself an artist, per se, I feel I can be an interpreter of sorts, using a computer as my medium.

 #pagebreak()

 = Background

-Of course, music is not the only type of expression.
-Visual art has been present as long, if not longer.
-Similarly, it has been a space to explore diferent mediums, both to put the art in (canvas, paper, cave walls), what the art is made of (oil-based paints with dyes, objects, the shadows those objects cast), and the tools to make it (hands, fingers, brushes, industrial machinery, and computers).
+Visual art has been a part of humanity for a very, very long time.
+It has always been a space to explore diferent mediums, both to put the art in (canvas, paper, cave walls), what the art is made of (oil-based paints with dyes, objects, the shadows those objects cast), and the tools to make it (hands, fingers, brushes, industrial machinery, and computers).
 It only took a few years since computers became generally available